arduino-filtro-mediana-rapido

 }

-The next evolution is that, as we saw in the post on calculating the median quickly on Arduino, there are more efficient algorithms to calculate the median that do not require complete sorting of the vector.
+The next evolution is that, as we saw in the post about fast median calculation on Arduino, there are more efficient algorithms to calculate the median that do not require full sorting of the vector.

-In the post we tested different algorithms, finally opting for the Quick Select algorithm modified by Wirth for its high efficiency and relatively simple implementation, suitable for a processor like Arduino.
+In that post, we tested different algorithms, finally opting for the Quick Select algorithm modified by Wirth for its high efficiency and relatively simple implementation, suitable for a processor like Arduino.

-Therefore, we are going to try to implement the median filter using the Quick Select Wirth algorithm for calculating the median of the window.
-One disadvantage of the method is that the Quick Select algorithm modifies the vector, so we will have to copy the window to an intermediate buffer for the calculation.
+Therefore, we are going to test implementing the median filter using the Wirth Quick Select algorithm to calculate the window median.
+A disadvantage of this method is that the Quick Select algorithm modifies the vector, so we will have to copy the window into an intermediate buffer for the calculation.

 The implementation would be as follows.